tratteria/tconfigd/installation/README.md

     - **Description**: Host directory where the SPIRE agent's socket resides.
 Update this value if it is different in your SPIRE installation.
   - `tratteriaSpiffeId`: `"spiffe://[your-trust-domain]/tratteria"`
     - **Description**: SPIFFE ID used to register [tratteria service](https://github.com/tratteria/tratteria), an open source Transaction Tokens (TraTs) Service.
-  - `agentHttpsApiPort`: "`9040`"
-    - **Description**: Port number for the tratteria agent HTTPS APIs.
-Do not change this unless you have some specific need.
   - `agentHttpApiPort`: "`9030`"
     - **Description**: Port number for the tratteria agent HTTP APIs.
 Do not change this unless you have some specific need.
   - `agentInterceptorPort`: "`9050`"